Soft Skills

 Join in interactive activities

-Learn and apply concepts in real-time through interactive solo and group activities such as roleplaying.
+Learn and apply concepts in real-time through interactive solo and group activities such as roleplaying and other mini-games.

 Showcase skills through projects